 Any suspension or revocation will be reported to the National Driver Register.
 You cannot apply for a driver's license in another state while your New Hampshire license is under suspension.
 If your license has been under suspension in another state and now you are applying for a New Hampshire drivers license the suspension must be cleared so that your out of state license is valid before you are able to get a New Hampshire driver's license.

 To be named a habitual offender in New Hampshire, the Director of Motor Vehicles agrees that your behavior shows disrespect for the law and indifference to safety.
 Your driving record and a hearing will decide if your license should be revoked.

 Being declared a habitual offender is grave.
 Should you be stopped driving a vehicle after having been declared a habitual offender you could be sent to jail.
 The strong position New Hampshire takes on habitual offenders speaks directly to their safety commitment for all people traveling on the state highways and roads.

-To earn back your New Hampshire driver's license, habitual offenders must meet all the requirements of the court including one to four years of suspension, driver improvement training, and other related coursework.
+To earn back your New Hampshire driver's license, habitual offenders must meet all the requirements of the court including suspension, driver improvement training, and other related coursework.
 The Decertification Habitual Offender form must be filed to start the process.
 A determination will be made by the Bureau of Hearings.

 So you made a few driving judgment errors and now you have accumulated points on your license.
 If you could only reduce the number of points on your license you could limit your risk of suspension.
-In New Hampshire, you are eligible for a three-point reduction one time in every three year period.
+In New Hampshire, you are eligible for a 3-point reduction.